Mobile Web Design

 Today, the most popular option is Responsive design – An elegant solution comprising of adjusting one website to the different screen resolutions.
 With this option, there is no need to rethink and rebuild the entire website for each platform, and the brand consistency is maintained throughout.
 The pages and internal layout will remain the same, which also makes analysis and reporting easier.
 However, this option does not allow for much functionality differences between devices.

-Much thought and research goes into mobile web design and creating the best customer journey, taking into account the key functionalities of a smartphone.
+Much thought and research goes into mobile web design and creating the best customer journey, taking into account the key functionalities of a variety of mobile devices.

 We’d love to discuss your mobile needs, click below to contact us now or to see our work, or pop by our offices in London.